Who We Are

 Where We Meet

 We meet on the second Thursday of each month, January through October, at the Woodcraft of Orlando, FL The meetings are from 7 to 9 pm.
 Guests are always welcome.
 Several other events are announced throughout the year; check our events page for details.
-Note: Due to Covid-19 our “in-person” meeting have been suspended and replaced with virtual meeting.
-See below.
+Note: Due to Covid-19 our “in-person” meeting have been suspended and replaced with virtual meeting but we are planning to resume in-person meetings in September.

 Online Live-Stream Meeting